Not-a-cowfr/Cow-bot/README.md

     - [ ] Add a command to view the highest collection/skill gain of tracked players
 - [ ] Add total hours and average uptime to `/uptime`
 - [ ] Add graph to `/uptime`
-- [ ] Make `/link` command to stop using elite api for linked accounts

 <h4 align="center">
     Bug fixes